dhruvshrivastava18/heka-swift-package/README.md

 ## Sample app

-A sample app that uses the Heka widget can be found at [heka-ios-sample](https://github.com/HekaHealth/heka-ios-sample).
+A sample app that uses the `HekaUIView` can be found at [heka-ios-sample](https://github.com/HekaHealth/heka-ios-sample).

+## FAQs

+**Q.** If the user denies Apple Healthkit permission, it doesn't show any error and connects.
+Shouldn't it prevent connecting and show an error message about permission not granted?

+**Ans.** Unfortunately, Apple Healthkit provides no way to detect if a user has granted permission or not due to privacy reasons.
+The queries that get data from Healthkit don't return an error and rather return an empty list if permissions are not granted.
+We think the best way to handle this is to ask users to make sure permissions are granted from the health app if data is not getting synced.